vvanwedd/heritagevisualisation/source/technology_store.rst

 Normal map
 +++++++++++
-From certain types of RTI files, ie. from PTM and HSH RTI files, a normal map can be calculated.
+From certain types of RTI files, i.e. from PTM and HSH RTI files, a normal map can be calculated.

 Generally, a normal map originating from an HSH RTI is of higher quality than one generated from PTM coefficients.
 Any spatial blurring that seems to exist is because the PTM or HSH coefficients don't capture the light space function perfectly.
-The resulting normal map can therefore also be more blurred than a result optained with a photometric stereo approach such as PLD.
+The resulting normal map can therefore also be more blurred than a result obtained with a photometric stereo approach such as PLD.

 .. check and elaborate